2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/003_Game_Design_Dictionary.md

 ### Simulation

-Simulation games cover a huge variety of games that are create to "simulate reality", in more or less precise ways.
+Simulation games cover a huge variety of games that are created to "simulate reality", in more or less precise ways.
 Among simulation games we can find:

 - **Racing Games:** sometimes more simulative others more arcade-like, racing games simulate the experience of driving a vehicle, more or less realistic (from modern cars to futuristic nitro-fueled bikes);
 - **Social Simulation:** simulating the interaction between characters, a pioneer on the genre is surely "The Sims";